marifdemirtas/pfp-ebooks/_sources/plan2.rst

 Plan 2: Example
 ====================================

 The first step in web scraping is getting information from a webpage.
+To use the BeautifulSoup web scraping library, we have to put the webpage into something called a soup.

-Here is the code for preparing to get information from the Cottage Inn location page.
+Here is the code for getting a **soup** from the **Cottage Inn location page**.

 .. activecode:: cottage_plan2
    :language: python3